LordAmit/Brightness/README.md

 We are working on the following features:

-1. Auto-loading of color and brightness settings
+- Saving and auto-loading of color and brightness settings
-2. Checking for update

 It should be mentioned that through color profile, the Red, Green and Blue color ratios  are changed in the screen.